 Your Will, on the other hand, only comes into effect once you pass away.
 Under your Will, you appoint an Executor to carry out the wishes in your Will, and manage the transfer of your assets to the required beneficiaries upon your death.

-Without Powers of Attorney in place, if you lose capacity, your loved ones may have to go through alternative, lengthy Court or Tribunal processes to be legally appointed as your substitute decision-maker.
+Without Powers of Attorney in place, if you lose capacity, your loved ones may have to go through alternative, lengthy supreme Court or Tribunal processes to be legally appointed as your substitute decision-maker.